- When do I file for Graduation?

 - If I am physically disabled (or a member of my family is), what shall I do?

-Graduate students must file their applications with the Office of Graduate Studies, Raubinger Hall room 139 by the following deadlines:
+Graduate students must file their applications with the Registrar's Office by the following deadlines:

 |Graduation Date||Application Deadline|

-Please note: Graduate Students who completed their degree requirements in August 2012, January 2013 or in May 2013 are invited to participate in the Commencement Ceremony on Wednesday, May 15 at 10:00 a.m.
+Please note: Graduate Students who completed their degree requirements in August 2015, January 2016 or in May 2016 are invited to participate in the Commencement Ceremony.

 |College of Education||Associate Dean Dorothy Feola|